-Applications range from simple LUT generation from a before/after image pair or image sequences, to the generation of LUT and ACES IDTs to match different cameras.
+MatchLight is designed to enable the automated generation of LUTs from 1 or more images pairs, with applications ranging from simple LUT generation from a before/after image pair or image sequences, to the generation of LUT and ACES IDTs to match different cameras.

-In very basic form, to use MatchLight open up the 2 images you want to process via the 'Browse' buttons.
+In very basic form, to use MatchLight open up the 2 images you want to process via the Browse buttons.
 Hit process, then save the LUT.

-Just left mouse, while moving the mouse, gives a pixel sniffer, which shows raw and processed values.
+Using just Left Mouse button, while moving the mouse, gives a pixel sniffer, which shows raw and processed values.

 If this is too big the extracted LUT will blur the colours, giving a de-saturated LUT.
-If too small, the LUT will be inaccurate and 'noisy'.
+If too small, the LUT will be inaccurate and noisy.

 The Border L, R, T & B controls control the edges of the bounding box that defines the area of the image to be processed during the extraction process, in percentage.
 The default 2%.